 Darryl Charles (he/they)

-Darryl Charles is a stand-up comedian and improviser based in Philadelphia.
-He has been performing for over 10 years.
-Darryl has performed with CSz Philly since 2011.
-He performs and teaches across the country, and has developed a workshop and class on incorporating improv into stand-up comedy.
-Children naturally have the knack for improv.
+Darryl Charles is a stand-up comedian and improviser based in Philadelphia who performs and teaches across the country.
+Darryl teaches at Unscripted because children naturally have the knack for improv.
 Imagination, adaptability and physicality are some of the most precious gifts a human can get.
 Teaching children to utilize these attributes into adulthood is integral to leading rich, full lives and contributing to a kinder, more empathetic society.